Sample-Efficient "Clustering and Conquer" Procedures for Parallel Large-Scale Ranking and Selection: The Framework of P3C: From ``Divide and Conquer" to ``Clustering and Conquer"

+"Divide and conquer" has long served as the foundational framework for many mainstream parallel R\&S procedures.
+In this framework, alternatives are randomly distributed across different processors, where each processor selects its local best alternative, and the global best is then selected from these local bests.
+We extend this framework by introducing a ``clustering and conquer" strategy, formally termed \textit{Parallel Correlation Clustering and Conquer} (P3C).
+The key distinction in P3C is an additional step of correlation-based clustering, which groups highly correlated alternatives and assigns each cluster to a single processor, as opposed to random assignment.
+This simple modification leads to a significant improvement in sample efficiency.

-As outlined in Procedure \ref{P3C} and Figure \ref{fig:P3C}, P3C starts with an initialization Stage 0.
-Then, in Stage 1, we continue sampling and then cluster alternatives based on correlations.
-The sample size can be determined in advance based on the required clustering accuracy.
-Additionally, the novel few-shot clustering algorithm $\mathcal{A}\mathcal{C}^+$, detailed in Chapter \ref{chap6}, enables the effective parallelization of both Stage 0 and Stage 1 in large-scale problems.
+Specifically, as outlined in Algorithm \ref{P3C} and Figure \ref{fig:P3C}, P3C starts with an initialization Stage 0.
+Then, in Stage 1, we continue sampling and then cluster the alternatives based on estimated correlations.
+The sample size can be predetermined based on the required clustering accuracy.
+Additionally, the novel few-shot clustering algorithm $\mathcal{A}\mathcal{C}^+$, detailed in Section \ref{chap6}, enables efficient parallelization of both Stage 0 and Stage 1 in large-scale problems.
 Upon completion of Stage 1, the alternatives of the same cluster are sent to a single processor.
-During Stage 2, we continue sampling and then select the local best within each cluster.
-This stage exclusively involves the comparison within the cluster, without any information exchange between clusters.
-The sampling strategy here is flexible, accommodating various existing fully-sequential methods like KT and GSP, which typically involve screening, i.e., discarding clearly inferior alternatives early on.
-We also provide a screening-free version that employs a sequential GBA sampling algorithm with stopping rules, referred to as P3C-GBA (see Chapter \ref{chap5}).
-In Stage 3, we simulate and compare these $k$ selected local bests to determine the final winner.
-Regarding statistical validity, if each cluster achieves a precision of $1-\alpha_1$ in Stage 2, and if Stage 3 achieves $1-\alpha_2$, the overall statistical guarantee will be $1-(\alpha_1+\alpha_2)$.
-In practice, we set $\alpha_1$ to be much larger than $\alpha_2$ since $p$ is much larger than $k$.